ARD/jquery-drestar/README.md

 jquery-drestar
 ==============

-An simple jquery plugin for create star rating control
+A simple jquery plugin for create star rating control

 Basic use.
 Simple rating.